Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Delayed Dual Averaging and Faithful Permutations

 \end{restatable}

-This result will be proven as a special case of a more general result in the sequel (\cref{thm:delay-regret}).
-We note the bound consists of the usual online dual averaging bound (\cf \cref{apx:ODA}) plus a term $ \sum_{\runalt\in\vt[\setout]}\dnorm{\vt[\gvec][\runalt]}$ that captures the feedback that \emph{could} have been used (since the corresponding point was played) but was not because it was delayed.
-In the literature, this kind of regret bound has only been proven for the single-agent scenario.
-In more detail, both \citet{MS14} and \cite{JGS16} established a very similar regret guarantee for online gradient/mirror descent when only one agent is involved in the learning process. \footnote{In \cite{MS14}, the authors work with the specific setting of coordinate-wise unconstrained gradient methods.
-Therefore, instead of products of norms they have products of scalars in their analysis.} However, to the best of our knowledge, this result is not known for dual averaging even in the single-agent case, while a looser bound can be found in \cite{QD15} for a constant learning rate schedule $\vt[\step]\equiv\step$.
+\cref{thm:delay-regret} provides a template regret bound that forms the basis of all the upcoming analysis.
+To begin, we note that the bound \eqref{eq:delay-bound} consists of the usual online dual averaging bound (\cf \cref{apx:DA}) plus a term containing $ \sum_{\runalt\in\vt[\setout^{\Dpermu}]}\dnorm{\vt[\gvec][\runalt]}$ that reflects the impact of delay.
+Similar decompositions can be found in \citet{MS14}, \citet{JGS16} and \citet{JGS19} respectively for online gradient descent, online mirror descent, and dual averaging. \footnote{In \cite{MS14}, the authors work with the specific setting of coordinate-wise unconstrained gradient methods.
+Therefore, instead of products of norms they have products of scalars in their analysis.} These papers focused on the single-agent (shared-memory) setting and conducted the analysis by either choosing $\Dpermu$ as the identity or the ordering by arrival. \cref{thm:delay-regret} thus extends these results by providing a larger class of possible learning rate policies, which enables us to devise efficient and truly implementable learning rate update schemes for the fully decentralized setting in \cref{sec:variable}.

+0.5em \begin{proof}[Proof of \cref{thm:delay-regret}] As usual, the first step is to bound the algorithm's regret by its linearized counterpart, viz.

+To proceed, we leverage the so-called ``perturbed iterate'' framework for analyzing asynchronous algorithms in the spirit of \cite{MPPR+15} and \cite{JGS19}.
+Formally, we define the following virtual iterate sequence